 We know that avocados offer plenty of nutritional benefits for people.

 But not all of the foods we eat are good for our four-legged friends.

 Unfortunately, this is true for avocados, which can be toxic for cats.

 Let’s take a more in-depth look at cats and avocados.
 And if you want to find out about other safe fruits, just take a look at this article.

 The fruit with the bumpy skin and creamy texture has a long and rich history.

 It’s believed that avocados originated some 10,000 years ago in Puebla, Mexico.

-There are plenty of reasons why avocados are considered a superfood.
+There are plenty of reasons why avocados are a superfood.
 They contain fiber, high-quality protein, and healthy omega fatty acids.

 In fact, studies have shown that phytochemicals extracted from the avocado fruit may actually help prevent cancer.
-So it’s easy to see why we’d want to pass on these nutritional benefits to our pets.
+So it’s easy to see why we’d want to pass on these benefits to our pets.

 What is a Natural Cat Diet?